Eritrea travel guide

 President Isaias Afewerki since 1993.

-The FCO advise against all travel within 25km of Eritrea’s border with Djibouti.
+The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to within 25km of Eritrea’s land borders.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.

 Check the latest information on risk from COVID-19 for Eritrea on the TravelHealthPro website.

 See the TravelHealthPro website for further advice on travel abroad and reducing spread of respiratory viruses during the COVID-19 pandemic.

 You should contact the Consular Affairs Office of the Ministry of Foreign Affairs on +291 1 127 022 for information on testing facilities.

 Eritrea’s land borders with Djibouti and Ethiopia are closed.
 Eritrea’s land border with Sudan is operational in response to the conflict in Sudan.
 Asmara International Airport is operational.

 Your passport should be valid for at least six months from your date of departure to be able to leave Eritrea.

 See Entry requirements to find out what you will need to do when you arrive in Eritrea.

 Be prepared for your plans to change